baens/blog.baens.net/content/posts/making-inspec-work-with-gcp-and-packer.md

 ]
 ```

-Execute the `curl` command in the remote shell, then use the `file` provisioner to download that file.
-This will then create a file with the contents of the IP address that you can use for later steps.
+And that solved the problem.
+Just have to create a file with data from a special internal endpoint, then download that file for use in next steps.
+Easy!

 # Solving Problem 2: Communicating over SSH